Earthquakes on May 8, 2026

 1.4 km---AutoUSGS →

-Reports of a magnitude 2.0 earthquake 80 km SE of Old Harbor, Alaska came in on May 8, 2026 at 21:22 UTC.
+This magnitude 2.0 event was detected 80 km SE of Old Harbor, Alaska on May 8, 2026, with origin time 21:22 UTC.
 At a depth of just 1.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 56.765°, -152.262°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+Geolocation places the event at 56.765°N, -152.262°E. The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08